sagemath/trac_to_gh/Issue 2404.md

 # Issue 2404: subs_expr claims to take a dictionary, but doesn't

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2404

 Original creator: ddrake